 Red wines

 90% of the cuvées produced in Bordeaux are red wines.
-It is therefore quite naturally they who make the wine reputation of the region!
-Almost all of these are also produced from three grape varieties:
+It is therefore naturally they who make the wine reputation of the region!
+Almost all of these are produced from three grape varieties:

 - Cabernet Sauvignon : it is the second most present grape variety in Bordeaux.
 This one gives wines with powerful tannins, having a beautiful structure and offering fruity notes (blackcurrant, plum) and spicy notes (pepper).

-- The Cabernet Franc: a kind of in-between of the two previous grape varieties, it can have an interesting tannic structure, but this will be less significant compared to that of the Cabernet Sauvignon.
+- The Cabernet Franc : a kind of in-between of the two previous grape varieties, it can have an interesting tannic structure, but this will be less significant compared to that of the Cabernet Sauvignon.
 Its aromas are also fruity but also on the vegetal side (bell pepper, eucalyptus).

 White winess